5 Test Prep Tips to Help You Pass the NCLEX-PN on Your First Try.

-Before you register for the NCLEX-PN, do yourself a favor and take a week or two to relax and enjoy your free time.
+Before you register for the NCLEX-PN, do yourself a favor and take a week or two to relax and enjoy some free time.
 It’s essential that you feel mentally and physically prepared to take on prepping for the exam.

 Once you feel ready, you can schedule your exam by registering with Pearson VUE for an Authorization to Test (ATT).
-We recommend you schedule your test-date a couple of months out to give yourself enough prep-time before taking the exam.
+We recommend you schedule your test date a couple of months out to give yourself enough prep time before taking the exam.

 7 Simple Steps to Register for the NCLEX-PN Exam

 The official steps to register for the NCLEX-PN exam are as follows:

 Submit an application for licensure/registration to the nursing regulatory body (NRB) where you wish to be licensed/registered.